garyo/sea-surface-temp-viz/README.md

 For technical details on data sources and how this code works, see [below](#technical-details).

-Here are the latest files, auto-produced daily by a github action.
+Here are the latest files, auto-produced daily by a github action (run daily at 15:05 UTC, just after the daily data update from NOAA).
 You can use these directly on the web via these URLs:

 - https://github.com/garyo/sea-surface-temp-viz/releases/latest/download/sst-map.png
 - https://github.com/garyo/sea-surface-temp-viz/releases/latest/download/sst-anom-map.png